 Our mission is to deliver exceptional banking and trust services nationwide, blending financial strength, personalized service, and advanced technology to offer tailored solutions to businesses, non-profit organizations, political organizations, individuals, and families.
-Our vision is to grow responsibly by adapting our personalized service and advanced technology solutions to our clients' evolving needs while emphasizing liquidity, asset quality, and financial strength.
+Our vision is to grow responsibly by adapting our personalized service and advanced technology solutions to our clients' evolving needs while emphasizing strong liquidity, asset quality, and financial strength.
 We aim to be recognized for our "Strength, Service, Solutions: Your Bridge to Better Banking Nationwide."

 As of June 30, 2024, we held total assets of \$1.4 billion, including \$488.0 million in cash and cash equivalents, of which \$471.2 million were interest-bearing reserves held at the Federal Reserve.
-Our portfolio included \$604.0 million in securities, with \$246.6 million or 40.6% of that in U.S. Treasury securities.
-Net loans held for investment, after accounting for deferred fees and costs and allowances, totaled \$300.4 million.
+Our portfolio included \$604.0 million in securities available for sale and held to maturity, with \$246.6 million or 41% of that in U.S. Treasuries.
+Net loans held for investment, after accounting for deferred fees and allowances, totaled \$303.0 million.
 Our total deposits stood at \$1.3 billion, with stockholders' equity at \$94.0 million.
 Approximately 94.2% of these deposits were held in transaction accounts.
 Our loan-to-deposit ratio was 23.4%.